AsprilLee/MTDuplicate/README.md

 # MTDuplicate
-A students' team which has a smack at coding an Android application like Meituan.
+Have a smack at coding an Android application like Meituan.